coredataengineers/CDE-BOOTCAMP/01_linux/04-file-system-command/linux_system/README.md

 <img width="1392" alt="Screenshot 2025-05-18 at 10 31 55" src="https://github.com/user-attachments/assets/ee3e04a6-1e84-4ccb-82aa-64d014c0f9ef" />

 SUMMARY
 - `/` is the Root dircetory of the Linux file system, all other directories (folders) like mnt, home, bin are inside the Root directory.
+- `bin`